-Employee did not file his appeal in a timely fashion according to the statute.
-Therefore, he did not invoke the jurisdiction of this Office.
-But even if he had, his appeal presented no challenge to the RIF action pursuant to which relief could have been granted.
+Employee did not file her appeal in a timely fashion according to the statute.
+Therefore, she did not invoke the jurisdiction of this Office.
+But even if she had, her appeal presented no challenge to the RIF action pursuant to which relief could have been granted.